ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/angelova/04/am_04_angelova.md

 * Maybe have a specific section in the direction of "The Nature of Bird Songs" or "Birdsongs' Characteristics" (not good titles yet), clearly describing what you are dealing with and birdsong specifics.
 I think you are planning that currently under "Background", which sounds too generic as a section title.
 In general find as project-specific section and sub-section titles as possible.
 * In case you have a hierarchical classification, you could also use the term "taxonomy"
 * You also want an overall discussion, referring to the paper as a whole, which is currently missing

+---
+Feedback Alex:

+Very interesting.
+Some comments:
+- In the "Background" section you are wondering about the best way of anchoring the project.
+While interesting, I would suggest that a general discussion of birdsong and its structure is too broad.
+One or two sentences would suffice.
+I don't think you need to spend too much time convincing us of the importance of birdsong analysis - assume your audience is as interesting in this topic as you, or else they probably wouldn't be reading your paper.
+I think the real interest of the paper is in the manual birdsong analysis vs. automatic birdsong analysis.
+Therefore I would advise to get into this section as quickly as possible.
+- The "Classification of Methods" section could use some development, though it sounds like you yourself also have some open questions here.
+- At the end you raise the question "Here something about creative direction?".
+I am not entirely sure what you mean, but it seems somewhat strange following a relatively technical paper.
+It depends on who you are trying to reach here: is it an audience of creative technologists who want to use birdsong in their works?
+Or is it ornithologists?
+You will not reach both, if only because there are no journals that reach both audiences (although I am not saying that there isn't any overlap!).